roman-milk/roman-milk.github.io/wifes-journey.md

+===

- ****** A Wife's Submissive Journey ****** bydawn1958© Balanced on her hands and knees, Susan was unable to resist.
+Balanced on her hands and knees, Susan was unable to resist.
 A very satisfied and contented young woman grabbed her head and wanted to demonstrate who was actually in-charge.
 Nadine twisted Sue's head around so that the woman faced her and she glared into the teary eyes.
 "I know you have to go, but slut... you have to fuck Kenny one more time," she said.
 "Show Mistress that you are a real slave."

  "Tell him to stop... no more," Sue begged.